This is the story of how I have ended up in the unenviable position of whistle-blowing on Suzie Dawson and Internet Party New Zealand.

 We’d like to have a chat with you to discuss the complaint and to understand from your perspective what is happening.
 Netsafe are impartial and we do not work on behalf of either party involved in the complaint.
 We can provide you with information to help you understand the situation.

 It turned out I was wrong.
-Suzie Dawson, in an act of lawfare, used New Zealands Harmful Digital Communications Act (2015) to try and get me to remove statements from my website and to stop me writing about her in the future.
-She used a cyberbullying law to try and remove my right to Freedom of Expression.
+Suzie Dawson tried to use New Zealands Harmful Digital Communications Act (2015) to get me to remove statements from my website and to stop me writing about her in the future.
+She used a cyber-bullying law to try and remove my right to Freedom of Expression.

 I doubt there is a more perfect example of how she really feels about whistle-blowers or journalists.

 Really, here is a person who in public says that people and governments are trying to silence her for her journalism and support of whistle-blowers who then does exactly the same thing in private.